TSiu88/programming-quiz/README.md

 ## Description

-_This site is the Week 2 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course._
+_This site is the Week 2 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
+It has a quiz on which coding language someone should learn first and then calculates a result depending on the input provided.
+The calculation for which result to show is from how many times an answer corresponding to a specific result is chosen.
+If there was a tie between two results, a random result between them would be chosen and displayed._

-_Detailed desc w/ purpose/usage, what does, motivation to create, why exists, other info for users/developers to have_

 ## Screenshots
 _{Show pictures using ![alt text](image.jpg), show what library does as concisely as possible but don't need to explain how project solves problem from `code`_

 ## Setup/Installation Requirements

-* _Go to the GitHub Pages site at:_
+### Requirements to Run
+* _Web Browser_

+### Other Resources Used
+* _JQuery_
-* _tsiu88.github.io/portfolio-landing_
+* _Bootstrap_
-* _or clone repository from Github_
-* _Open portfolio-landing.html file in browser_

-_Other things need to run like servers, databases, code, how to install and use program_
+_This page may be viewed by cloning the repository from GitHub and opening the index.html file in any web browser._

 ## Technologies Used

 * _HTML_
 * _CSS_
+* _Javascript_
+* _JQuery_
+* _Bootstrap_
 * _Markdown_
-* _Bootstrap_

 ## Notable Features
-_features that make project stand out_

-## Test Case Example
-_describe and show how to run tests with `code` examples}_
+_Although it was not covered in class yet, the calculations for determining the result to display uses loops to find which answer was picked the most.
+The calculations also account for if there is a tie between multiple results and uses a randomizer to chose between the results that are currently in a tie._

 ## Known Bugs